speechly/speechly/CONTRIBUTING.md

 ## Test setup

-You can use the [browser-client-example](https://github.com/speechly/browser-client-example) as your test setup.
-You will need a Speechly app ID to go with it.
+You can use the [Speechly Browser Client Example](https://github.com/speechly/speechly/tree/main/examples/browser-client-example) as your test setup.
+You will need a Speechly App ID to go with it.

 You can set it up by using `yarn link`: